Smart dairy choices

 Low-fat milk contains just as many nutrients as full-fat, but with less saturated fat and fewer calories.
 Look for the Keyhole symbol.

-Fermented dairy just as tasty
+Fermented dairy just as nutritious

 Fermented milk provide just as much calcium and other nutrients as milk.
 Skip sweetened varieties, and add fresh or frozen berries instead!